 And it is tantalising and attractive as it promises a joyful, vibrant relationship with God where we can engage in literal conversations with him at any time.
-It promises to set us free from the restraints of the imagined straitjacket of traditional Protestant Evangelical theology and swirl us into a romance with God through his Holy Spirit.
+It promises to set us free from the restraints of the imagined straitjacket of traditional Protestant Fundamentalist theology and swirl us into a romance with God through his Holy Spirit.
 We’re guaranteed to be overwhelmed with his love, to receive the spiritual gifts enumerated in various places in the New Testament; and, not by any means least, to have health, wealth, power and influence under the blessing of God.
 Satan will be under our feet, we’ll have power to cast out demons, and we can have or achieve anything we want simply by speaking faith-filled words.

 In order to obtain all these blessings (and many more are promised), we need to have the baptism of the Holy Spirit.
 This is the portal through which we must enter if we would have the power and the blessing of God.
 The grand hallmark of the movement and the evidence that one has actually received this baptism of the Holy Spirit is the ability to speak in tongues.
 Not all Pentecostals have the gift of healing, not all can prophesy, not all can deliver words of wisdom or words of knowledge, but all can speak in tongues, as Pentecostals understand these gifts.
 This is the great sign which assures those who have it that they have been baptized in the Holy Spirit.
 And it is this which has been responsible for the success of the Ecumenical Movement, as Protestants of all denominations and groups fellowship with Catholics and anybody else who speaks in tongues.
 It is the glue that binds them together as they all ignore the great doctrinal truths of the gospel which separate God’s people from the rest.